 - Not showing the pictures to customers – guests should never have to imagine what you’re offering to them; use pictures to help them see the value of your offer.

-- Upselling and cross-selling wrong add-on items – some add-on items are not in demand as they were just a couple of years ago, and use upselling software for hoteliers to identify trends.
+- Upselling and cross-selling wrong add-on items – some add-on items are not in demand as they were just a couple of years ago, and use hotel upselling software to identify trends.

 - Upselling everything to everyone – your upsell offer should cater to the needs of specific guest segments, identify their needs, and offer them relevant upsell options.